 Jules grins at the sarcasm.
 "That was nice of you to give your fans a signal-boost for their streams."

 Homes' soft voice speaks into their earbuds, "Done.
-And Kendra, I'm seeing a lot of noise in the back-channels that mention your stream."
+And Lucid, I'm seeing a lot of noise in the back-channels that mention your stream."

 "I'll let you know when things become clear."